2025 Formula One World Championship: Starting procedures

-Regulation of public comments

-Drivers' comments are due to be subject to more stringent regulation and stricter punishment.
-The issue had first come to light when Fédération Internationale de l'Automobile president Mohammed Ben Sulayem said in an interview that he wanted to see less bad language in Formula One.
-This was closely followed by Max Verstappen and Charles Leclerc, both being investigated and punished for swearing in Formula One interviews.
-The penalties for "driver misconduct" covers "language, [...], gesture[s] and/or sign[s] that is offensive, insulting, coarse, rude or abusive and might reasonably be expected or be perceived to be coarse or rude or to cause offense, humiliation or to be inappropriate", as well as assault and "incitement to do any of the above".
-A first offence would incur a €40,000 fine; a second, an €80,000 fine and one-month suspension; and a third, a €120,000 fine, one-month suspension, and point deduction.
-The same penalty scale will apply to any "moral injury or loss" to the "FIA, its bodies, its members or its executive officers" or its values.
-The making of "political, religious and personal statements or comments" which contravenes the FIA's neutrality will also be subject to the same penalties, with the added caveat that drivers will be required to make a full apology and retract their statement.
-Prior to the Emilia Romagna Grand Prix, the FIA softened its stance, allowing race stewards more discretion in determining whether it is necessary to punish a driver for inappropriate language, and giving officials the option to suspend penalties in cases of mitigating circumstances.

-Tyres and safety car starts in wet races
+Drivers starting from the pit lane were now required to take part in the formation lap, marking a departure from previous seasons in which they were permitted to remain in the garage until the race began.
+Under the updated regulation, once all cars on track have passed the pit exit, pit lane starters must leave in the prescribed order – unless delayed – before re-entering the pit lane at the end of the formation lap.
+The change was intended to streamline race starts and establish a more consistent pre-race procedure.

-The rules surrounding tyres and safety car starts for wet races were tweaked for this season.
+The rules surrounding tyres and safety car starts for wet races were tweaked.
 Since Formula One reverted to a sole tyre supplier in 2007, if a race held in wet conditions started behind the safety car, the FIA mandated the use of full wet tyres.
-However, in 2025 competitors are no longer forced to fit full wet tyres for wet safety car starts, giving teams the option to fit intermediate tyres.
-However, the revised regulations give the FIA the flexibility to mandate the use of full wet tyres should race officials deem it necessary for safety reasons.
+In 2025 competitors were no longer forced to fit full wet tyres for wet safety car starts.
+The revised regulations give the FIA the flexibility to mandate the use of full wet tyres for race starts should race officials deem it necessary for safety reasons.

-Monaco Grand Prix
+Regulations for specific events

 A minimum two-stop strategy, in both wet and dry conditions, was implemented for the Monaco Grand Prix in an effort to promote better racing.
 Teams were also mandated to use at least three sets of tyres in the races, with a minimum of two different tyre compounds for a dry race.